brianlyao/GraphBuilder/README.md

-# GraphBuilder 0.1.4
+# GraphBuilder 0.1.5

 GraphBuilder will be an open-source piece of software which allows users to visually construct [graphs](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) on a "editor" panel.

-Currently, GraphBuilder is written in Java 7+ (developed in Eclipse).
+Currently, GraphBuilder is written in Java 8+ (developed in Eclipse).
 Please note that GraphBuilder is still in its very early stages!

+# License

+GraphBuilder is licensed under the GNU General Public License v3.0.
+See LICENSE for details.

+# External Dependencies

+GraphBuilder relies on the following external libraries:

+- [JavaTuples 1.2](http://www.javatuples.org), a library containing implementations of tuples in Java.

-## Goals
+# Goals

 Ultimately, users will be able to load and save their graphs, run algorithms on them, and export them as images.